 Choosing Not to Return to Work

-If you do not return to work for the period of time stated in your collective agreement or terms and conditions of employment, the start date of your leave will be deemed your date of resignation and you will be responsible for repaying benefit premiums (both employee and employer portions), flexible benefits credits (if applicable) and any allowances you received on a pro-rated basis.
+If you don't return to work for the time period stated in your Collective Agreement or Terms & Conditions of Employment, the start date of your leave will be deemed your date of resignation.
+You'll be responsible for repaying benefit premiums (both employee and employer portions), applicable flexible benefits credits and any allowances you received on a pro-rated basis.

 Regular Crown Counsel is only required to return to work for six months following a full maternity and parental leave.
-If they do not return for six months, they are required to pay back all benefit premiums and allowances received in full.
+If you don't return for six months, you're required to pay back all benefit premiums and allowances received in full.

-Group life insurance and long term disability (LTD) coverage are mandatory and you cannot opt out of coverage.
-Premiums are paid on your behalf by the employer throughout the leave even if you have chosen to waive MSP and extended health and dental coverage.
-If you do not return to work, you will be responsible for repaying these premiums to the employer.
+Group life insurance and long term disability (LTD) coverage are mandatory.
+You can't opt out of coverage.
+Your employer pays the premiums on your behalf throughout the leave, even if you chose to waive and extended health and dental coverage.
+If you don't return to work, you'll be responsible for repaying these premiums to the employer.